myurasov/myurasov.github.io/_posts/2017-08-29-wasserstein-gan-keras.md

 # Code!

 Let's blow the dust off the keyboard.

 We will implement Wasserstein variety of [ACGAN](https://arxiv.org/pdf/1610.09585v3.pdf) in Keras.
 ACGAN is a GAN in which _**D**_ predicts not only if the sample is real or fake but also a class to which it belongs.

+Below is the code with a bit of explanation on what's going on.

 [1] Libraries import: